LidarCLIP or: How I Learned to Talk to Point Clouds: Related work

 \textbf{CLIP outside the language-image domain.} Besides new applications, multiple works have aimed to extend CLIP to new domains, and achieved impressive performance in their respective domains.
 For videos, CLIP has been used for tasks like video clip retrieval \cite{luo2022clip4clip,ma2022x} and video question answering \cite{xu-etal-2021-videoclip}.
 In contrast to our work, these methods rely on large amounts of text-video pairs for training.
 Meanwhile, WAV2CLIP \cite{wu2022wav2clip} and AudioCLIP \cite{9747631} extend CLIP to audio data for audio classification, tagging, and retrieval.
 Both methods use contrastive learning, which typically requires large batch sizes for convergence \cite{chen2020simple}.
-The scale of automotive point clouds would require extensive computational resources for contrastive learning, hence we supervise LidarCLIP with a simple mean squared error, which works well for smaller batch sizes and is shown to promote the learning of richer features \cite{carlssoncross}.
-PointCLIP \cite{zhang2022pointclip} uses CLIP in a 3D setting by applying the image encoder to multiple views of the same point cloud, rendered from different viewpoints.
-While this works well in a setting with dense point clouds of a single object, the approach is not feasible for the automotive data considered here.
-Our method instead relies on an encoder developed for the point cloud domain, avoiding the overhead introduced by multiple renderings and allowing for more flexibility in the model choice.
+The scale of automotive point clouds would require extensive computational resources for contrastive learning, hence we supervise LidarCLIP with a simple mean squared error, which works well for smaller batch sizes and has been shown to promote the learning of richer features \cite{carlssoncross}.